Aha! You are wondering what freelance writing is or freelancing in general?

 The Clear definition of freelance writing.

-Freelance writing is a portable career.
+Freelance writing is a "portable" and exciting career.

 You can work from anywhere as long as you have a laptop and an internet connection.